nosas/blog/deep_learning_python/ch3/article.md

 3. *Metrics* - The various measures of success we can monitor during training and validation, such as classification accuracy.

 Once we've defined the loss function, optimizer, and metrics, we can begin training the model using the `model.compile()` and `model.fit()` methods.
-Alternatively, we could write our own custom training loops instead of using the `model.fit()` method, but that's covered in chapter 7.
+Alternatively, we could write our custom training loops instead of using the `model.fit()` method, but that's covered in chapter 7.
 For now, let's take a look at the `compile()` method.

 The `compile()` method configures the training process using the arguments `optimizer`, `loss`, and `metrics` (a list):